dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Hi,

-I'm sure you are busy making sure a someone doesn't crash your prod database.
+I'm sure you are busy making sure someone doesn't crash your prod database.
 Let me know if you'd like to learn how a version controlled MySQL database can make you worry less about a bad query.

 #signature